ftrackhq/ftrack-connect-documentation/doc/technical_preview.rst

 tools that is likely to be solved before the final release:

 *   There are limited support for modifying a bundled :term:`publish action`.
-*   Validation :term:`pyblish plugin` are not yet supported.
-*   The bundled :term:`pyblish plugin` are sourced by the :term:`ftrack-python-api` rather than when calling `pyblish.plugin.register_plugin_path`.
-*   The current iteration of the :term:`Import dialog` cannot import published alembics.

 Feedback
 --------